 - Severe bleeding

-Community First Responders are dispatched by Ambulance Control by text message and Tetra radio.
+Community First Responders are dispatched by JESSC by text message and Tetra radio.
 If they are in the vicinity they will respond equipped with a life-saving defibrillator and first response kit to administer immediate treatment to the patient prior to the arrival of the ambulance.
 There will be no delay in sending an ambulance due to this scheme.

 Alderney Ambulance Service